In This Article

 Geopolitical Tensions

 Silver is a tradable asset influenced by both market trends and fundamental factors.
-Following its strong rally in 2024, the upward trend is expected to continue through 2025 and possibly into 2030.
-If silver breaks past the $50 mark, prices could potentially double by the end of the decade — delivering returns that might rival some of the top-performing Solana meme coins.
+Following its strong rally in 2024, the upward trend continued through the majority of 2025 and possibly into 2030.
+If silver breaks past the $90 mark, prices could potentially double by the end of the decade, delivering returns that might rival some of the top-performing Solana meme coins.
 Our analysts assess key fundamentals that could shape silver’s growth, including rising industrial demand, increased investment from retail and institutional investors, and macroeconomic factors like interest rates, inflation, and the strength of the U.S. dollar.
 On the tech front, growing crypto adoption may also play a role.
 If large amounts of silver become tokenized in the coming years, it could boost liquidity and make silver more accessible to a broader range of investors.Our Silver Price Prediction Methodology

 Silver Price History